elusivecodes/FyreString/README.md

 **Is String**

-Determine if the value is a string.
+Determine whether the value is a string.

 - `$value` is the value to test.